Middle American screech owl: Distribution and habitat

-The Yucatán and Cozumel populations are treated as M. g. thompsoni by the AOS/NACC and Clements.
+The Yucatán and Cozumel populations of guatemalae are treated as M. g. thompsoni by the AOS/NACC and Clements.

 The Middle American screech owl inhabits several types of humid to semi-arid landscapes including evergreen, semi-deciduous, and thorn forest, and to a lesser extent secondary forest and plantations.
 In elevation it ranges from sea level to 1500 m.

 Behavior

 Feeding

 The Middle American screech owl is nocturnal; it hunts mostly by swooping on prey from a perch and also by catching it in flight.
 Its diet is mostly large insects but sometimes includes small vertebrates.

 Breeding

-Little is known about the Middle American screech owl's breeding phenology.
-It apparently nests mostly in March and April but may extend that into Jun.
+Little is known about the Middle American screech owl's breeding biology.
+It apparently nests mostly in March and April but may extend that into June.
 The clutch of two or three eggs is laid in a natural tree cavity or abandoned woodpecker hole.

 Vocalization

 The Middle American screech owl's principal territorial song is "a rapid, quavering trill...increasing in pitch and volume, [and] ending abruptly".
 Its secondary song is a "short series of notes...in bouncing-ball rhythm."